cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

 !!!
 Info
     Please refer to the [API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-Subscription)
-    the full list of attributes you can define for each `Subscription` object.
+    for the full list of attributes you can define for each `Subscription` object.

 Suppose you want to replicate changes from the `publisher` publication on the `app` database of the `freddie` cluster (*publisher*) to the `app` database of